meiyor/Sleep_EEG_data_denoising_Dreem/README.md

 ```matlab
    >> [SW,incidence]=detect_sws(Sal(:,start_param*250:end_param*250),times,250,1);
 ```
-Follow the steps as they are reported in this READme file and guide yourself/herself/himself with the comments and hints written in the code to do an easy and practical replication of the EEG denoising process.
+Follow the steps as they are reported in this READme and guide yourself/herself/himself with the comments and hints written in the code to do an easy and practical replication of the EEG denoising process.
 If any issue is presented during the evaluation of this process please open an issue in this repository or contact me at [**juan.mayortorres@utdallas.edu**](juan.mayortorres@utdallas.edu).